 Jump to contentJump to search

-In this study, in co-operation with the Pränatal Practice, we would like to investigate the extent to which subjectively perceived stress is related to physiological stress markers in the blood.
+In this study, in cooperation with praenatal.de, we would like to investigate the extent to which subjectively perceived stress is related to physiological stress markers in the blood.
 We are also interested in which factors (such as the mother's age or parity) influence the experience of stress.
 Studies are particularly scarce in the period of early pregnancy and therefore the aim of this study is to gain further insights here.

 If you will be attending a prenatal screening appointment at the University Women's Hospital Düsseldorf and are interested in taking part in the study, please contact us (nora.schaal@hhu.de).